 - SD card reader

 - HDMI supporting desktop

 - Computer mouse

 Copy the link and paste into your browser.

 Download Raspbian for Operating System on Raspberry

 Download the ISO zip file from the official website of Raspberry (click here).
 You can choose any ISO image based on your needs.
 If you are a beginner, it is suggested to choose Raspbian Buster with desktop and recommended software.
 I recommend this because it has all the accessories & software pre-installed.

 Unzip all the downloaded software.
-I recommend to unzip all the files in one folder and keep them on the desktop.
+I recommend unzipping all the files into one folder and keeping them on the desktop.
 So, finding the files will be much easier.
-Insert the memory card in the SD card reader and insert it to your computer’s USB port.
+Insert the memory card into the SD card reader and insert it into your computer’s USB port.